 Cumulative Limits: The total amount you can borrow from a specific type of student loan.
 Many federal loans have these limits.
 Also, many private loans and loans to parents don’t have any limits.

 Forbearance: A period of time which your monthly payments are reduced or suspended entirely due to financial hardships.
 During this time, the unpaid interest is added to the principle balance (capitalized).

 Forbearance Options: The different lengths of time that you may suspend or reduce your monthly payments.

 Interest Capitalization: This is when unpaid interest is added to your loan principle.
 Typically, this happens at specific times during the life of your loan, such as before your first payment if you have chosen full deferment.
 Any interest that has built up is added to the principle.

 Interest Rate Reduction for In-School Interest Payments: Loan terms that allow you to reduce your interest rate for making interest payments while you’re still in school.

-In-School and Grace Period Deferment Options: The period of time while the student is enrolled at least on a half-time basis, and for a specific amount of time afterward, when the borrower is not required to make any payments on a student loan.
+In School and Grace Period Deferment Options: The period of time while the student is enrolled at least on a half-time basis.
+And for a specific amount of time afterward, when the borrower does not have to make any payments on a student loan.